xevidos/codiad/README.md

 Task List:

-* Add ability to login with LDAP.
+* Add ability to login with LDAP
-* Add custom market.
+* Add custom market
 * Add in new admin interface
 	- Group Management
 	- Permissions Management